Light-Weight Armour for Defence & Security 2026

 We would be happy to discuss further and answer any questions: lwag2026@forsvarsbygg.no

-4. Flight: Oslo Airport
+4. Flight: Oslo Airport.
+Arranged at own expense.

+Airport Express Train: Oslo Airport-Nathionaltheateret.
 You can buy tickets here

 Farewell point: Oslo Central Station